berntpopp/phenopackets-js/README.md

 ### Repository Setup

-### Automated Setup
+### Automated Setup (No Git Submodules)

-The easiest way to set up the repository is to use the provided setup script, which automates all the necessary steps:
+This repository now uses a simpler approach that avoids Git submodules.
+The proto files are downloaded directly from GitHub releases, which prevents common Git submodule issues:

 1. Clone this repository: